PrincetonUniversity/lucid/readme.md

 1. Download the vm: [vm link]( ).

-2. Initialize the vm: from the vm's directory, run ``vagrant ...``.
+2. Initialize and start the vm: from the vm's directory, run `` vagrant box add lucid_sigcomm lucid_sigcomm.box vagrant init lucid_sigcomm vagrant up --provider=virtualbox
+``

 If you would rather rebuild the VM from scratch, see ``vagrant/readme.md``

 3. Run the command to rebuild the 10 benchmark Lucid programs and report statistics about them: ``vagrant ssh -c ~/lucid/sigcomm_apps/reproduce.sh`` (from the vm's directory) **this takes around 1 - 2 hours to complete!**